First Name : Eric Berman

 First Name : Robin

 Comment : I think this is a wonderful thing you are doing, trying to capture this cultural heritage about a city that seems, for the most part, has lost its identity and enthusiasm for its past.
+I am now a resident in Lake Arrowhead, but for 22 years I lived at

 First Name : Bill Thompson